sportscotland General Privacy Notice

 We process your personal information for specific purposes.
 These include: -

-• To administer the Websites;
+• To administer the websites;

 • To ensure that content from our site is presented in the most effective manner for you and for your computer;